 Is it for work, just getting around or for enjoying the great outdoors?
-Before you start looking at the best deals, you need to determine the purpose of the vehicle.
-That way you can narrow down the best vehicle type to purchase.
+Before you start looking at deals, really think about what you need the vehicle for most.
+That way you can narrow down the best type to buy.

-This will then open the door to other considerations.
-An automatic hatchback, for instance, might be more suitable for stop-start city driving, while a manual could be better for working vehicles – or even a 4WD for road trips.
+For example, an automatic hatchback might be better for stop-start city driving, while a manual could be better for a working vehicle – or even a 4WD for long road trips.

 New or used?

-When you’ve decided on the vehicle type, you’ll need to consider whether to buy brand new or go second-hand.
+When you’ve decided on the type, you’ll need to consider whether to buy new or go second-hand.

-Getting a brand new car means you’ll spend more, but it comes with certain benefits like having an almost faultless vehicle with full warranty.
-However, a new car could lose 30 to 40 per cent of its value in depreciation over the first few years, and while a second-hand vehicle will be cheaper, you are forced to take the vehicle as is.
+Getting a brand new car means you’ll spend more, but it comes with some benefits like having an almost faultless vehicle with full warranty.
+However, a new car can lose 30 to 40 per cent of its value in depreciation over the first few years.
+While a second-hand vehicle will be cheaper, you are forced to take the vehicle as is.

 How much can you really afford?

 The upfront price of a new car is not the only thing you need to consider.
-You'll need to factor in the ongoing costs of maintaining a car as well.
+Factor in the ongoing costs of maintaining your car as well.
 For instance, when you first buy a car there may be stamp duty and transfer fees – on top of the price of the vehicle.
 Then you need to factor in servicing, insurance and petrol, which all add to the general cost.

 Work out what they'll add up to over a year before making a decision.
 Otherwise you might find yourself with a nice new car you can't afford to keep.